-Be open minded to learn about new products, but stay objective about what your needs may or may not be.
+Be open minded to learn about new products.
+Stay objective about what your needs may or may not be.

 Where To Begin When You Shop For Makeup

-Take a few minutes and assess what you already own.
+Start by assessing what you already own.
 What’s working for you?
 What’s not?
-Take notes and decide where you need to tweak products to get the best results.
+Take notes and decide where you need to tweak your products to get the best results.

-Think about how much time you have to devote to a beauty routine.
-Most of us crave an everyday makeup application that is effortless.
-Taking this one element into to consideration will help you to not get suckered into a beauty routine that has 25 steps too many and adds to your morning stress.
+Think about how much time you have to devote to a daily beauty routine.
+Most of us crave an everyday makeup application that is painless.
+Taking that one element into to consideration will help give you clarity so you don’t get suckered into a beauty routine that has 25 steps and adds to your morning stress.

-Next, stay mindful of the values we discussed before, and shop where your heart takes you.
-Get in the habit of reading cosmetic product labels just like you do for your food sources.
-Many mass market beauty products have toxins and synthetic ingredients that are unhealthy.
-For example, parabens will disrupt your estrogen pathway and that is an awful thing.
-While the concept of that will upset many of us, others may not be concerned about parabens at all.
+Next, stay mindful of the values we discussed before and shop where your heart takes you.
+Get in the habit of reading cosmetic product labels, exactly like you do with your food sources.
+Many traditional beauty products have toxins and synthetic ingredients that are unhealthy.
+For example, parabens are widely used.
+They will disrupt your estrogen pathway and that is an awful thing.

-Yet, it’s still no reason why you can’t make healthier choices for yourself whenever you can.
+No matter how much thinking you have or haven’t done about it, you can still make healthier choices for yourself whenever you can.
 You never know, picking out a new lipstick with nontoxic ingredients may set you on a course to better self-care.